rollup/rollupjs.org/guide/en/04-tools.md

 module.exports = main;
 ```

-# Gulp
+### Gulp

 Rollup returns promises which are understood by gulp so integration is easy.

-The syntax is very similar to the configuration file, but the properties are split across two different operations.
-Constructing the bundle, and transpiling to a target output.
+The syntax is very similar to the configuration file, but the properties are split across two different operations, corresponding to the [JavaScript API](#JavaScript-API):

 ```js
 const gulp = require('gulp');